Local Limits of Small World Networks: Concluding Remarks

 In this work, we established the local convergence of two foundational small-world network models—the Watts-Strogatz model and the Kleinberg model—providing theoretical insights into their asymptotic structures.
 For the Watts-Strogatz model, we characterized the local limit as the \(k\)-fuzz structure, demonstrating how rewiring induces a recursive process that preserves small-world properties while creating locally tree-like global structures.
 For the Kleinberg model, we showed a phase transition in the local limit at \(\ell = 2\), where the graph exhibits distinct behaviors depending on the decay of shortcut probabilities.

-Our results unify the analysis of these models through the framework of local convergence and highlight their implications for global network properties, such as clustering coefficients, PageRank distributions, and the performance of decentralized search algorithms.
+Our results unify the analysis of these models through the framework of local convergence and highlight their implications for global network properties, such as clustering coefficients, greedy maximal independent set, number of spanning trees, PageRank distributions, and the performance of decentralized search algorithms.
 By leveraging local limits, we provide a comprehensive foundation for studying small-world networks, offering tools for analyzing both graph properties and dynamic processes on these graphs.